Facebuster: Ura-Shouten

 The wrestler lifts their opponent into a Gutwrench Canadian Backbreaker Rack and transitions it into a Swinging Side-slam Face-buster.
 Innovated and popularized by Hirooki Goto.

 Powerbomb facebuster

 This variation of the facebuster sees the wrestler seating the opponent over their own shoulders, as in a powerbomb.
 From this point, the wrestler pushes the opponent off their shoulders, grabs the opponent's head with both hands, and drops seated or kneeled to hit a sitout or kneeling facebuster.

 Push-up facebuster

 A variation where a wrestler puts the opponent's between their legs as they performs push-ups, causing the opponent's face to be slammed into the canvas a number of times.
 Often instead of straight push ups, the attacking wrestler just bounces their legs up and down to create the effect.
-Alex Shelley, Madison Rayne, and Stephanie Vaquer use this as one of their signature moves.
+Alex Shelley, Madison Rayne, and Stephanie Vaquer use this as one of their signature moves, the latter calling the move The Devil's Kiss.